petermefrandsen/petermefrandsen-com/vuepress-site/src/README.md

     desc: Detailed description of this custom item
     link: https://link.to.your.friend

-footer: customize your footer text
+# footer: Empowering organisations through Platform Excellence
 ---

 This is a blog home page demo.